harrymandeveloper/fellowship-wk1-beg-html-css/day04/02Webfonts/PITCHME.md

 ### You need

-Font files
+- Font files

-Find those fonts:
+- Find those fonts:
 	- Ask the designer
 	- Google
-- Use 'What the font'
+	- Use 'What The Font'...

 ---